ki ya tori – shita

-Hansa Records sounds Japanese, while being based in Berlin.
+Hansa Records sounds Japanese while being based in Berlin.
 Horo, formerly Samurai Music, sounds Japanese while being based in Berlin.
 Mimoton sounds Japanese and, well, based in Berlin… No doubt that the culture of the Land of the Rising Sun keeps on fascinating the West, while it was exactly the opposite some decades ago.
 Japan, thanks to generations of inspired creators, became a magic dream, sometimes nostalgic, an emotion that ki ya tori (“Trees And Birds”) aims to express musically.

-The label took the path of the synth music, offering a catalog of luminous arpeggiated melodies on top of festive tech house and electronica rhythms, sometimes tainted of Iorie’s vocals and traditional Japanese percussions.
+The label took the path of synth music, offering a catalogue of luminous arpeggiated melodies on top of festive tech house and electronica rhythms, sometimes tainted by Iorie’s vocals and traditional Japanese percussions.
 Even Polygonia, Einox, Delusional Circuits, well-known for being deep artists, played the joyful game of the label, while signing some remixes for it.
 Ka ya tori totally assumes the fun and laid-back musical approach, with Iorie announcing loud and clear the purpose of his music “made to shake the body, move the heart and excite the mind.”

 Focusing on the underground hypnotic and atmospheric sides of techno, our media usually doesn’t cross the path of labels such as mimoton, but then came out “shita”, which – for us – builds an interesting bridge between our respective musical worlds.
 It’s at least the angle that we are developing here to present the vibe, produced with the usual dynamic groovy percussions the duo accustoms their audience to, but with a deeper atmospheric flavour that we deeply connect with.